How-To Guide: Using Pronouns Correctly and Other Editing Tips

-Wrong: Each employee will submit their choice for an HMO by Friday.
+Wrong: Each employee will submit his choice for an HMO by Friday.

 Correct: Employees will submit their choice for an HMO by Friday.

-Wrong: Everyone has an opportunity to express their concern.
+Wrong: Everyone has an opportunity to express his concern.

 Correct: All of you have an opportunity to express concern.